Quick Answer

 Case Study 3: Family with Kids in El Poblado, Medellín ($3,200/month)

-Profile: 45-year-old American tech executive and 42-year-old Colombian wife earning $6,000/month combined (remote job + freelance consulting).
-Two children ages 8 and 11; family seeks international school education, comfortable housing, and active lifestyle with frequent travel.
+Profile: 45-year-old American tech exec and 42-year-old Colombian wife, $6,000/month combined.
+Two children ages 8 and 11; family seeks international school, comfortable housing, and active lifestyle.

 Food & Groceries: $450/month ($200 groceries: imported foods, premium cuts, organic produce from specialty markets; $250 dining out 3–4x/week at mid-range and nice restaurants averaging $20–40 per meal for family of 4).